Callum Dolan: Fleetwood Town

 On 6 January 2023, he signed for EFL League One side Fleetwood Town on a two-and-a-half-year contract for an undisclosed fee.
 It was reported to be a record sale fee for Rylands and he was the second player to move up to the English Football League following Elliott Nevitt to Tranmere Rovers in 2021.
 He made his EFL debut on 4 February 2023, in a 3–2 defeat to Burton Albion at Highbury Stadium, replacing Jack Marriott as a substitute and went on to assist Promise Omochere for a goal.
 He made four appearances in total in the 2022–23 season.

 He started the 2023–24 season with an injury and failed to feature for the first team in the first few months of the campaign but made his comeback for the under-21's in October for a Professional Development League match against Birmingham City on 16 October.
 On 27 October, he moved on loan to National League South side Torquay United until 30 December, who were managed by Gary Johnson, father of Fleetwood manager, Lee Johnson.
 He enjoyed a valuable spell on loan at the Gulls making six appearances and scoring twice in all competitions, with goals against Yeovil Town and Eastbourne Borough in the FA Trophy and League respectively.
 On 1 December, he was recalled early from his loan in order for him to play in Fleetwood's FA Cup second-round tie away at Cambridge United.

 In August 2024, Dolan returned to Oldham Athletic on loan until 2 January 2025.
 In March 2025 he moved on loan to Altrincham.

 Torquay United

 In June 2025, Dolan returned to National League South side Torquay United on a one-year deal after leaving Fleetwood Town.

+Kidderminster Harriers

+On 2 June 2026, Dolan joined newly promoted National League club Kidderminster Harriers, reuniting with his former Torquay United manager Paul Wotton.